-The Company is in the exploration stage and is entering into the development stage, though it does not have any mining operations and has not earned any revenue, except for interest income.
-While the information set out in the tables below is mandated by National Instrument 51-102- Continuous Disclosure Obligations it is management's view that the variations in financial results that occur from year to year and quarter to quarter are not particularly helpful in analyzing the Company's performance.
+The Company is in the exploration and development stage, though it does not have any mining operations and has not earned any revenue, except for interest income.
+While the information set out in the tables below is mandated by National Instrument 51-102- Continuous Disclosure Obligations it is management's view that the variations in financial results that occur from year to year and quarter to quarter are not particularly helpful in analysing the Company's performance.
 It is in the nature of the business of junior exploration companies that unless they sell a mineral interest for a sum greater than the costs incurred in acquiring such interest, they have no significant net sales or total revenue.
-Because the majority of their expenditures consist of exploration and evaluation costs that are capitalized, exploration companies' annual and quarterly losses usually result from costs that are of a general and administrative nature.
+Because the majority of their expenditures consist of exploration and evaluation costs that are capitalised, exploration companies' annual and quarterly losses usually result from costs that are of a general and administrative nature.